MapsPeople/docs/src/android/v3/getting-started/new-project.md

 If you do not have a Android device, you can setup an emulator through Android studio.
 You can see how to do that here: [Setting up Android emulator](https://developer.android.com/studio/run/emulator).

-If you already have a Android device make sure to enable developer mode and USB debugging.
-Read about this here [Enable USB debugging](https://developer.android.com/studio/debug/dev-options#enable)
+If you already have an Android device, make sure to enable developer mode and USB debugging.
+Read about this here: [Enable USB debugging](https://developer.android.com/studio/debug/dev-options#enable)

 To benefit from the guides, you will need basic knowledge about: